batcholi/Archean_wiki/src/components/controllers/ThrottleLever.md

 > - There is resistance in the center of the lever to help find the precise center position.
 > - It is possible to configure the **Min** and **Max** values of the lever, as well as the **snap-to-center** feature from the configuration menu accessible with the `V` key.
+> - The throttle lever can be controlled from another component through its data port by enabling the "Allow IO Input" mode in the configuration menu.